FluffyScript/OrderManagementExercise/OrderManagementAPI/README.md

 ﻿# Running instructions
 Step 1.
-Configure Docker for Linux containers
-(SQL server container: Add a new inbound rule in Firewall for TCP, port 1433)
+Ensure firewall port is opened for sql container (SQL server container: Add a new inbound rule in Firewall for TCP, port 1433)

-1.1 Find your local IP address by runing ipconfig and update the Connection string in appsettings.json
+1.1 Find your local IP address by runing ipconfig and update the Connection string in appsettings.json with your ip

 Step 2.
 In root folder of solution, run : "docker-compose up"

-Notes :
-Run Sql server container on its own :
-// docker run -it -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=A&VeryComplex123Password" -p 1433:1433 --name sql mcr.microsoft.com/mssql/server:2019-latest
+Step 3.
+Run the application (dotnet run in API folder or F5 in visual studio)
+- necessarry Because the developer wasn't able to properly expose the API container, we also need to run the app.

 #Requirements
 Our company is migration from monolith architecture to microservices architecture.
 Now we must